 - Who would be most excited about my topic?
 What area of research are they in?

-How related does my work need to be to Microsoft Research?
+How related does my work need to be to the research at Microsoft?

-Your work should be of interest to researchers at Microsoft; however, it doesn’t need to directly line up with an existing project or topic.
-It is important for your work to be related enough that Microsoft researchers will be able to review it and have interest in supporting it.
-Microsoft Research is large, interdisciplinary, and covers a broad area — use the Research areas tab above as a guideline for the areas we cover.
-When in doubt, we suggest you browse the webpages of researchers who look like they may be related to your area and see if they have papers in the similar topics or publish in conferences you publish in and/or attend.
-If you find one or more such researchers that share these connections with you, then you can feel confident that your work is related enough to submit a proposal.
+Your work should be of interest to Microsoft Research lab members or those within an applied research group in other parts of Microsoft; however, it doesn’t need to directly line up with an existing project or topic.
+It is important for your work to be related enough that we will be able to review it and have interest in supporting it.
+Microsoft Research is large, interdisciplinary, and covers a broad area — use the Our research menu in the top navigation of this site as a guideline for the areas we cover.
+When in doubt, we suggest you browse the webpages of Microsoft Research lab members and those within an applied research group in other parts of Microsoft who look like they may be related to your area and see if they have papers in the similar topics or publish in conferences you publish in and/or attend.
+If you find one or more such people that share these connections with you, then you can feel confident that your work is related enough to submit a proposal.